Lucasha11/CookieClicker-AutoScript/README.md

-Simply script to automatically open and play Cookie Clicker in Chrome
+Simple script to automatically open and play Cookie Clicker in Chrome